Lisp and Haskellhaskell

 Published on October 23, 2015, last updated November 23, 2019

-Lisp and Haskell are arguably the most peculiar languages out there, at least they are from my experience.
-It’s always interesting to compare such tools, so let me entertain you a bit with a story how I finally decided which of them is better (IMO).
+Lisp and Haskell are arguably some of the more peculiar languages out there.
+It is always interesting to compare languages, so let me entertain you with a story how I finally decided which of them is better.

-The fact is, I know what Common Lisp is and what it can do, but the days when I actually hacked Lisp (more or less) regularly are long gone and I’m mainly doing Haskell these days and hope to make it my full-time job.
+The fact is, I know what Common Lisp is and what it can do, but the days when I actually hacked Lisp (more or less) regularly are long gone, and I’m mainly doing Haskell these days.

-Today I actually have had a chance to compare my productivity with the two languages (Common Lisp and Haskell).
+Today I actually have had a chance to compare my productivity with Common Lisp and Haskell.
 I decided to spend a few hours on my open source projects.
-First, I performed some refactoring of Megaparsec, and that was easy and pleasant, but I didn’t notice this because I’m already accustomed to this level of efficiency Haskell gives me.
+First, I refactored Megaparsec, and that was nice and easy, but I didn’t notice this because I’m already used to the level of efficiency Haskell gives me.

 Next, a user of one of my Common Lisp libraries opened an issue asking to improve one thing a bit.
 I estimated the required work in 15 minutes of time and started Common Lisp hacking for the first time in a couple of months.

-It took about 1 hour to write ≈20 lines of trivial code.
-Of course one might say that I just forgot stuff, but the real reasons from my point of view are:
+It took about 1 hour to write about 20 lines of trivial code.
+Of course one might say that I just forgot the details.
+Yet, from my point of view the real reasons are:

-Common Lisp is dynamically typed and compiler cannot help you when you write your code.
+Common Lisp is dynamically typed and the compiler cannot help you when you write your code.
 (Well, it can help you a bit, making sure that your code is syntactically correct and all your declared variables are used for something.)

 Common Lisp mixes functional code with code that has side effects.
 To write idiomatic Common Lisp, you usually have to mix functional code with not-so-functional approaches.
 See how this works below.